wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 **[A.2.p3.5]** For the DAG below, would it be useful to use more than 3 cores?
 Can the execution time be ever shorter than 29 seconds?
-Could you modify one edge's end point to increase the DAG width?
+Could you modify one edge's end point to increase the DAG's maximum level width?

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/practice_dag_2.svg">Practice Question DAG</object>